-A BGP speaker that is willing to send and receive BGP Extended Messages with a peer SHOULD advertise the BGP Extended Message Capability to the peer using BGP Capabilities Advertisement [RFC5492].
+A BGP speaker that is capable of sending and receiving BGP Extended Messages SHOULD advertise the BGP Extended Message Capability to the peer using BGP Capabilities Advertisement [RFC5492].
 A BGP speaker MAY send Extended Messages to its peer only if it has received the Extended Message Capability from that peer.

 The Extended Message Capability only applies to all messages except for the OPEN message.
-This exception is reduce compexity of providing backward compatibility
+This exception is made to reduce compexity of providing backward compatibility